raweru/modelling-airbnbs-property-listing-dataset-/README.md

 ## Milestone 4: Fine-Tuning Our Regression Models

 Welcome to the fourth and pivotal phase of our analysis, where we take a closer look at refining our regression models to achieve better accuracy.
 Our main goals here are to enhance our models' prediction capabilities and gain insights into how different settings affect their performance.

+All models and functions here were created inside regression.py file and models with their hyperparameters and metrics saved in models/regression/ folder.

 ### Personalized Model Enhancement: A Deeper Dive